justinjiang1212/vistrans/README.md

 We used this repository to develop this subpackage independently of the main Empress development; thus, this repository lacks branches, pull requests, and other indicators of an active software development project.

 The code in this repository was eventually subsumed into the main Empress development repository, with this [pull request](https://github.com/ssantichaivekin/empress/pull/134).
 The main Empress package is linked in the header of this file.
+A description of the main project can be found [here](https://sites.google.com/g.hmc.edu/empress/home) and a paper has been submitted.